t4web/Prototype/README.md

 - Create an action in that controller
 - Create a template

-This module halves the workflow by eliminating the middle two steps.
+This module halves the workflow by eliminating the first three steps.

 ## Installation